 Young Adults Striving for Success (YASS)

 Young people have always been involved, in some form, in the work of JJPL.
 Beyond its engagement with hundreds of children over the last decade through legal advocacy, JJPL has partnered with incarcerated children to produce the publication Ya Heard Me?, a collection of their writing and poetry, and hosted numerous events throughout the years targeted at engaging youth in different campaigns.
-In the last three years, however, JJPL has made the commitment to institute a permanent youth engagement project.

 Launched in the fall of 2008, the twenty five core members of Young Adults Striving for Success (YASS) meet weekly to develop their leadership skills, to increase their knowledge on civic issues, and to participate in campaigns to improve their community, such as increased funding for recreation and improved security practices in the New Orleans schools.
 Their voices in New Orleans are desperately needed to ensure real opportunities for youth, and particularly low-income youth of color.
 YASS works to combat the negative media stereotypes of youth in the city, and instead to project positive examples of young people working to make real change.